 ✔️ Mistakes Made: Not committing adequate time and patience to learn

-✔️ Dealing with Influencers: Negotiate pricing and meet deadlines
+✔️ Dealing with Influencers: Negotiate to price and meet deadlines

 ✔️ Best Fit Categories: Recurring revenue and subscription model for influencer marketing